rformassspectrometry/SpectriPy/paper/paper.md

 conversion, and any required renaming and reformatting of spectra metadata, such as MS level, retention times, or any other arbitrary metadata available in the MS data object.
-An example combined R-Python data analysis workflow, which can be realized e.g. using the Quarto system is provided in the following code snippets.
+An example combined R-Python data analysis workflow, which can be realized using the Quarto system is provided in the following code snippets.
 In this particular example we start the analysis in Python, loading and processing the MS data with functions from the *matchms* library.